 Thankfully there are certain lifestyle changes that can help your body silence the genes for Hashimoto’s.
 Through Naturopathic treatment we can work on healing intestinal permeability which helps your immune system to regulate itself correctly (and stop attacking the thyroid gland).

 However, when seeking to understand and correct what causes Hashimoto’s, the most profound healing occurs when we ALSO identify and correct your specific triggers for Hashimoto’s!
 This is where things get really interesting but more complex because these triggers are not the same for everyone.
 AND, this is where Naturopathic Medicine really shines.

 There are MANY possible triggers for Hashimoto’s.
 Dr. Isabella Wentz, PharmD has done amazing work researching the possible triggers for Hashimoto’s and addresses them in four main categories in her book Hashimoto’s Protocol.
 Below, I’ve listed those categories PLUS an extra fifth category (that Dr. Wentz has also written about on her website) regarding hormones/estrogen as I see this often in my practice.

 Remember that for most patients, there will be multiple triggers.
 It is not always easy to determine with certainty which triggers are relevant to you.
 In my practice I use your current symptoms, medical history, and questionnaires from the book Hashimoto’s Protocol to focus in on which triggers are relevant in your case.

 1. Infections can trigger Hashimoto’s

-This category of triggers is the most important to explore because there are many possible infections and it is difficult to treat effectively without identifying what infection(s) are specifically relevant (or not!) in your case.
+This category of triggers is the most important to explore because there are many possible infections and it is difficult to treat without identifying what infection(s) are specifically relevant (or not!) in your case.

 Under the right conditions and in some people, certain infections and/or the immune response you make can alter the way the immune system functions and lead to autoimmunity.